opensource-emr/Telemedicine/README.md

 Chat message support.

 Its created using Angular as front end and .NET core as back end.
 Any further technical clarification send me mail at shiv_koirala@yahoo.com.

+This complete initative is funded by https://danphehealth.com .
+They have used this framework to create advanced enterprise version which Fewa Telehealth.